Overcoming Discrimination in Kenya

 To many of the disabled women in Alice’s community, the greatest benefit of becoming a Trades of Hope Artisan partner is a new sense of purpose.

-Purchasing Trades of Hope jewelry, like the Nairobi Necklace or Alice Set, makes a direct impact on the lives of women with disabilities in Alice’s community.
+Purchasing Trades of Hope jewelry from Kenya makes a direct impact on the lives of women with disabilities in Alice’s community.